fulgurio/ImageHandlerBundle/README.md

     /**
      * @ORM\Column(type="string", length=128, nullable=true)
      *
-     * @ImageAnnotation\ImageResize(width=100, height=100)
+     * @ImageAnnotation\ImageHandle(mapping="avatar_image", action="resize", width=100, height=100)
      */
     private $avatar;
 ```
-If you want to crop the picture, just replace ImageResize by ImageCrop, and change width of heigth as wanted.
+If you want to crop the picture, just replace the action by "crop", and change width of heigth as wanted.
 You can type 3 fields for each function :
 - width (optional): width to resize / crop
 - height (optional): height to resize / crop